 Canine Liability 360

 CL360 is a 2-day (16 hours) course that serves as an essential phase for the handler and supervisor to assist in managing their K9 program and preparing for their potential “legal defense” to prevail in the event of a lawsuit or claim by examining TAC Team’s “360 Degrees of Responsibility” involving a single purpose patrol dog or cross-trained police service dog assigned to patrol and/or a tactical team.
-The instructor is Sergeant Bill Lewis II (Retired) with over 39 years of law enforcement and instructor experience related to patrol operations, K9, SWAT and supervision.
+The instructor is Sergeant Bill Lewis II (Retired) with over 40 years of law enforcement and instructor experience related to patrol operations, K9, SWAT, supervision, and leadership.
 He has published various articles relating to legal trends, case decisions, K9 teams and K9 programs.
-He started working with K9 teams in 1980 as a decoy and later as a handler, supervisor, instructor, trial judge, consultant, unit evaluator, certifying official and expert witness – over 28 years of K9 experience.
+He started working with K9 teams in 1980 as a decoy and later as a handler, supervisor, instructor, trial judge, consultant, unit evaluator, certifying official and expert witness – over 29 years of K9 experience.
 Sergeant Lewis was the recipient of the prestigious CATO Lifetime Achievement Award in 2016.